LouisMalichier/SMA/README.md

 # Project Title: Robot Mission in a Hostile Environment

 ## Description

-This agent-based simulation developed using Mesa in Python models a scenario where robots navigate through a grid populated with different types of waste.
-Each robot type (Green, Yellow, Red) has specific tasks to manage waste in areas with varying levels of radioactivity.
-The project explores three strategies: random movement, pheromone tracking, and communication between agents to optimize waste collection.
+This agent-based simulation was developed as part of the *Systèmes Multi-Agents (SMA)* course at CentraleSupélec.
+It uses Mesa, a Python library, to model a scenario where robots navigate through a grid to manage different types of waste.
+Each robot type—Green, Yellow, and Red—is tasked with handling specific waste types in areas that vary in levels of radioactivity.
+The simulation investigates three main strategies for optimizing waste collection: random movement, pheromone tracking, and communication between agents.
+These approaches highlight the potential for autonomous systems to improve efficiency and effectiveness in complex environments.

+## Fixed Parameters

+To ensure consistency and comparability of results across different simulation strategies, certain parameters were held constant throughout the project:

+- **Number of Robots**: Each robot type (Green, Yellow, Red) has a fixed count of two robots.
+- **Total Wastes**: The grid starts with 26 pieces of waste distributed as follows:
+  - **Green Waste**: 10 pieces
+  - **Yellow Waste**: 8 pieces
+  - **Red Waste**: 8 pieces
+- **Grid Dimensions**: The simulation grid is set at a fixed size of 12 (width) x 10 (height).

+These parameters were chosen to maintain a balance between complexity and performance, allowing for meaningful comparisons between different strategies without overwhelming computational demands or oversimplifying the simulation's challenges.

 ## Strategies